panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 }
 ```

 What I've done is just throwing a simple but flawed generic solution.
-What's interesting, is that the unit test still passes!
+What's interesting, is that the unit test, the one defined in step 4 with 1 assertion: `expect(sum(1, 2)).toBe(3)`, still passes!

 ```
  PASS  sum.spec.js